How To Create Great Lead Guitar Solos And Improve Your Overall Guitar Playing

 If you are not clear on what the concepts of musical application and integration mean and how they play a critical role in helping you improve your lead guitar soloing skills, watch this free guitar practice video before reading the rest of this article.

-Here is a basic diagram of the most common process that most guitar players use to create guitar solos:
+Here is a basic diagram of the most common process that most lead guitar players use to create lead guitar solos:

 Here is a breakdown of the process used to create great guitar solos:

-The most important thing I want you to notice is that most of what actually "creates" a great guitar solo needs to be done with your mind and your ears.
-This is totally different from the thinking process of inexperienced guitarists, whose guitar solos are merely an attempt to “fill up space/silence with notes”.
+The most important thing I want you to notice is that most of what actually "creates" great lead guitar solos needs to be done with your mind and your ears.
+This is totally different from the thinking process of inexperienced lead guitar players, whose lead guitar solos are merely an attempt to “fill up space/silence with notes”.

-Get Regular Feedback On Your Lead Guitar Soloing From More Experienced Guitarists Or From A Guitar Teacher - Unlike improving your guitar speed, where you can measure your own progress in a tangible way, improving your lead guitar playing is a very "intangible" skill.
+- Get Regular Feedback On Your Lead Guitar Solos From More Experienced Guitarists Or From A Guitar Teacher - Unlike improving your guitar speed, where you can measure your own progress in a tangible way, improving your lead guitar playing is a very "intangible" skill.
 This means two things: